Andrew Williams

 Slide 4

-A real-time framework for non-intrusive observation, simulation, and analysis of legacy avionics bus data.
+A real-time software framework for simulating and observing legacy avionics bus data without modifying certified flight systems.

 Embedded Systems